 \subtitle{I. TESS sectors 1\,--\,16}

-{Astronomical Institute, University of Wroc\l aw, Kopernika 11, 51-622 Wroc\l aw, Poland\\ } \abstract {Heartbeat stars are eccentric binaries exhibiting characteristic shape of brightness changes during periastron passage caused primarily by variable tidal distortion of the components.
+{Astronomical Institute, University of Wroc\l aw, Kopernika 11, 51-622 Wroc\l aw, Poland\\ } \abstract {Heartbeat stars are eccentric binaries that exhibit a characteristic shape of brightness changes close to the periastron passage, primarily caused by a variable tidal distortion of the components.
 Variable tidal potential can drive tidally excited oscillations (TEOs), which are usually gravity modes.
-Studies of heartbeat stars and TEOs open a new possibility to probe interiors of massive stars.
-There are only a few massive (masses of components $\gtrsim 2$\,M$_\odot$) systems of this type known.} {Using TESS data from the first 16 sectors, we searched for new massive heartbeat stars and TEOs using a sample of over 300 eccentric spectroscopic binaries.} {We analysed TESS 2-min and 30-min cadence data.
-Then, we fitted Kumar's analytical model to the light curves of stars showing heartbeats and performed times-series analysis of the residuals searching for TEOs and periodic intrinsic variability.} {We found 20 massive heartbeat systems, of which seven show TEOs.
-The TEOs occur at harmonics of orbital frequencies in the range between 3 and 36, with the median value equal to 9, lower than those in known Kepler systems with TEOs.
-The most massive system in this sample is the quadruple star HD\,5980, a member of Small Magellanic Cloud.
-With the total mass of $\sim$150\,M$_{\odot}$ it is the most massive system showing a heartbeat.
+Studies of heartbeat stars and TEOs open up new possibilities for probing the interiors of massive stars.
+There are only a few massive (masses of components $\gtrsim 2$\,M$_\odot$) systems of this type that are known thus far.} {Using TESS data from the first 16 sectors, we searched for new massive heartbeat stars and TEOs using a sample of over 300 eccentric spectroscopic binaries.} {We analysed 2-min and 30-min cadence TESS data.
+Then we fitted Kumar's analytical model to the light curves of stars showing heartbeats and performed a times-series analysis of the residuals searching for TEOs and periodic intrinsic variability.} {We found 20 massive heartbeat systems, of which 7 exhibit TEOs.
+The TEOs occur at harmonics of orbital frequencies in the range between 3 and 36, with the median value equal to 9, which is lower than those in known Kepler systems with TEOs.
+The most massive system in this sample is the quadruple star HD\,5980, a member of the Small Magellanic Cloud.
+With a total mass of $\sim$150\,M$_{\odot}$ it is the most massive system showing a heartbeat.
 Six stars in the sample of the new heartbeat stars are eclipsing.
-Comparison of the parameters derived from fitting Kumar's model and from light-curve modelling shows that Kumar's model does not provide reliable parameters.
-In other words, orbital parameters can be reliably derived from fitting heartbeat light curves only if model includes all proximity effects.
+A comparison of the parameters derived from fitting Kumar's model and from light-curve modelling shows that Kumar's model does not provide reliable parameters.
+In other words, the orbital parameters can be reliably derived from fitting heartbeat light curves only if the model includes all proximity effects.
 Finally, intrinsic pulsations of $\beta$~Cep, SPB, $\delta$~Sct, and $\gamma$~Dor-type were found in nine heartbeat systems.
-This opens an interesting possibility of studies of pulsation-binarity interaction and the co-existence of forced and self-excited oscillations.} {} \keywords{binaries: close -- binaries: spectroscopic -- stars: early-type -- stars: massive -- stars: oscillations -- stars: individual: HD\,5980} \titlerunning{TESS heartbeat stars} \authorrunning{P.~A.~Ko{\l}aczek-Szyma\'nski et al.}
+This opens an interesting possibility for studies of pulsation-binarity interaction and the co-existence of forced and self-excited oscillations.} {} \keywords{binaries: close -- binaries: spectroscopic -- stars: early-type -- stars: massive -- stars: oscillations -- stars: individual: HD\,5980} \titlerunning{TESS heartbeat stars} \authorrunning{P.~A.~Ko{\l}aczek-Szyma\'nski et al.}